-Figure 4: Proposed exploration drill holes and exploration licenses.
-Initial program is planned to include three or more of the defined drill sites
+Figure 3: Proposed exploration drill holes within the exploration licenses.
+Initial program is planned to include three or more of the defined drill sites, commencing with SDJ001at Site 4

 SAN JORGE LITHIUM BRINE PROJECT

 Located in Catamarca Province, Argentina, within the Lithium Triangle (Figure 5) the San Jorge Project has a strong surface signature, with multiple brine samples confirming elevated lithium across the salar, with concentrations up to 285 mg/L lithium.